Benefits and outcomes of our conservation efforts:

 Improved quality of life for wildlife and people

 Healthy native habitats and watersheds contribute to biodiversity and a variety of ecosystem services that benefit people.
-Our quality of life improves when we have clean air and water, an abundance of uncontaminated food sources, raw materials for clothes and shelter, and accessible greenspace.
+Protected greenspace allows for natural flooding while limiting human impacts.
+Our quality of life improves when we have clean air water, and accessible greenspace.

 Native habitats include plants and animals that have been interacting together in the same place for a long time without human intervention.
 The plants in these habitats provide essential food and shelter for native animals to survive.
-Plus, they are low-maintenance because they are meant to thrive there.
 These plants also support butterflies and bees, which pollinate our food crops.

 Long-term stewardship of the greenways